 The best type of ventilation to prevent ice dams is a continuous soffit-and-ridge vent system.
 When installed with baffles along the lower edge of the roof, this can create the necessary ventilation to maintain the roof temperature.
-Soffit ventilation allows air to come in from outside along the bottom edge of the roof, which then cycles up through the baffles and exits out the roof ridge at the peak of the roof.
+Soffit ventilation allows air to come in from outside along the bottom edge of the roof, which then cycles up through the baffles and exits out the roof ridge at the peak of the building.
 This cold air is enough to keep the roof surface cool, preventing melting.

 The best roofing contractor will also install several feet of an ice and water shield product to help guard against water damage due to ice dams.
-If you know your home does not have this product it may help to have a roofing contractor take up the first four feet of roofing in your worst problem areas and install the ice and water shield product.
+If you know, your home does not have this product it may help to have a roofing contractor take up the first four feet of roofing in your worst problem areas and install the ice and water shield product.

 Eliminating Attic Heat Sources

 - Attic insulation.
-The attic floor needs appropriate insulation to keep the heat generated on the lower floors from exiting through the ceiling.
+The attic floor needs proper insulation to keep the heat generated on the lower floors from exiting through the ceiling.
 The Department of Energy has a nice calculator to help you determine what type of insulation you should use, based on your zip code.
 Use this calculator and install the suggested insulation.
 If you are not sure going with the highest R-value would be the best choice.
 It is better to be over insulated than under insulated.
-This calculator is an awesome tool as it can give you a reasonable estimate of what you need based on a few factors including your heat source and whether the the home is new or not.
+This calculator is an awesome tool as it can give you a reasonable estimate of what you need based on a few factors including your heat source and whether the home is new or not.

 - Recessed ceiling lights.
-If there are recessed ceiling lights installed into the ceiling of the lower floor, they need to be insulated.
+If there are recessed ceiling lights installed into the roof of the lower floor, they need to be insulated.
 These lights can produce a surprising amount of heat, all of which can contribute to the ice dam problem.

 - Attic fan.
-If your home has an attic fan this is a huge area where heat can escape into the attic.
+If your home has an attic fan, this is a huge area where heat can escape into the attic.
 Make sure you purchase an insulated cap for this as well.